rzzzwilson/Random-Stuff/Why_I_left_Apple.rst

 lock the screen so that when you roll onto your side the screen stays put rather than switching display orientations.
 Anyone remember when Apple thought you didn't a screen lock and had to retro-fit it?
-Well, they still haven't got it right, as you can only lock the display orientation into portrait.
+Well, they still haven't got it right, as you can only lock the display orientation into **portrait**.
 That's right, even though iOS on the iPad can lock in either orientation and even though an iOS application works in landscape orientation, Apple has decided that you don't *really* need to lock the display in landscape orientation, despite there being a lot fewer pixels in screen width with portrait.
 For me, this is a deal breaker.
 I write software for a living and I fail to comprehend